mautic/user-documentation/docs/contacts/manage_contacts.rst

 Mautic offers the ability to import Contacts from other sources via CSV file - this is a great way to get up and running quickly if you need to import a lot of Contacts at once.

-Read more about importing contacts in :doc:`/contacts/import_contacts`.
+Read more about importing Contacts in :doc:`/contacts/import_contacts`.

 .. vale off